comboshreddies/kubectl-tks/README.md

 ```

-## one-liner with more then one executions
+## one-liner with more than one executions

 You can specify more than one command in One-Liner execution.
 Commands are separated by ';' sign.
 ```console
 $ kubectl tks -n test-run start -l app=nginx  "kubectl -n {{k8s_namespace}} exec {{k8s_pod}} -c nginx -- env;echo {{k8s_pod}}" -T
 ```
 You can do tmux attach to inspect execution, by switching between tmux terminal windows.

 ## one-liner with attaching to tmux session

 If you do not want to manually attach to execution every time you can add OP_ command for attaching

 ```console
 $ kubectl tks -n test-run start -l app=nginx  "kubectl -n {{k8s_namespace}} exec {{k8s_pod}} -c nginx -- env;{{OP_ATTACH}}" -T
 ```

-Now at the end of execution tks will attach tmux session it created.
+Now at the end of execution tks will attach the tmux session it created.
-There are more OP_ commands available, you can find more in question sectoin Q: What other OP_ commands are available ?
+There are more OP_ commands available, you can find more in question section Q: What other OP_ commands are available ?

 ## using sequence file for storing complex scripts

-If you are tired of creating One-Liners you have to remember, you could copy sequence.json to ~/tks directory
-(as mentioned in installation step 3 and 4 above)
+If you are tired of creating One-Liners you have to remember, you could copy sequence.json to ~/tks directory (as mentioned in installation step 3 and 4 above)

 ## sequence.json contents

-sequence.json file cotains 3 sections:
+sequence.json file contains 3 sections:
 - scripts
 - shortcuts
 - podConverter

 ### sequence.json - scripts section

-Scripts section define script name and list of actions.
+Scripts section defines script name and list of actions.
 For example:
 ```console
 "scripts" : {